Number plates and labels

 Keeping number plates

 If your vehicle's registration is cancelled for any reason, it’s an offence to keep the number plates.
-If you want to keep the number plates, you need to reserve them at a registry or service centre.

 You’ll need to pay an annual reserve fee, plus any yearly fees that apply.